ismay/kitty-themes/README.md

 # kitty themes

-Data source filename needs to match the theme name.
+Note: the data source filename needs to match the theme name in the data source.

 - [srcery](https://github.com/srcery-colors/srcery-terminal)